DSpeichert/netbootd/README.md

 no attempt to simplify the process of network booting.
 The results will be only as good as the configuration (the manifest in this case).

-netbootd's configuration consists of a set of manifest, each representing a machine.
-In order to support automation-based workflow, manifests can be managed via a simple HTTP API.
+netbootd's configuration consists of a set of manifests, with each manifest representing a machine to be provisioned.
+Netbootd also provides a simple HTTP API for managing manifests, so that netbootd can become part of a larger automation workflow.

 **Note: This software is highly experimental, at proof-of-concept stage.
 It works but a lot of critical features are missing.**